Annual Reports

 Other Resources

-• Summarize any significant changes that are directly applicable to student learning and that may affect compliance in the program’s resources in the following areas:
+• Summarize any significant changes that are directly applicable to student learning and that may adversely affect compliance in the program’s resources in the following areas:

 • Faculty resources – loss of faculty lines/positions without replacement